laszlocph/gimlet-documentation/src/pages/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together.md

 The short answer is yes.
 Flux has a generic webhook notification system, so it can report back the synchronized state.

 The problem is, CI runs only on-demand, so you have to have a standalone service that accepts these webhooks.
-This is also the service what the CI/CD pipeline can poll to get the state of the deployment.
+This is also the service that the CI/CD pipeline can poll to get the state of the deployment.

 Factoring in this new standalone component, let's call it the *gitops brain*, here is how the modified flow looks: